satyam-software-developer/superhero-hunter-vanilla-javascript/README.md

 # Favorite Superheroes Page

-- Displays a list of favorite superheroes.
+- Displays a list of favourite superheroes.
 - This list persists between browser sessions using localStorage.
-- Each superhero has a "Remove from favorites" button.
+- Each superhero has a "Remove from favourites" button.

 ## Marvel API Integration